A Hazardous Waste Guide for Farmers

 What About My Used Oil?

-Used oil is not considered a hazardous waste as long as it is recyled or burned for energy recovery, and not contaminated with any other hazardous waste.
+Used oil is not considered a hazardous waste as long as it is recycled or burned for energy recovery, and not contaminated with any other hazardous waste.
 You should contact a recycler in your area to arrange for pickup of your used oil.
 Antifreeze can also be recycled if it has been determined that there is no contamination.

 If I Generate Hazardous Waste, Am I Subject To Any Regulations?